-The Committee will support the Department of Health and Human Services - Division of Children and Family Services as it works to create a Youth Bill of Rights, and to support the Court Improvement Project as it updates its "Know Your Rights" guide for youth.
+The Committee will support the DHHS-CFS as it works to create a Youth Bill of Rights, and to support the Court Improvement Project as it updates its "Know Your Rights" guide for youth.
 The Committee continues to endorse and recommend inclusion of the rights identified in the report of the Community and Family Voice Subcommittee approved in 2016 which is available at https://goo.gl/86CKRv.